 (3) Heat the water, butter, salt and sugar in a saucepan gently until the butter has melted.
 Turn up the heat and bring to the boil.
 Once the water has come to the boil, add the flour and mix well until the mixture pulls away from the sides into a smooth ball.
 Turn down the heat and keep beating for another minute or two.
 Remove from heat and let it cool for a couple of minutes.

-(4) Add the eggs, a little at a time, beating well after each addition.
-You can use a wooden spoon or a hand-mixer.
-The paste will look unsightly to begin with (slippery and it might seem as if it will not come together) but it will become smooth and glossy.
+(4) Add one of eggs to the pan and beat well: I use a wooden spoon but a hand mixer is fine.
+The paste will look unsightly to begin with (slippery and it might seem as if it will not come together) but it will rapidly come together.
+Add the second egg and beat in to give a smooth and glossy paste: again, it will look a bit curdled at first but it will incorporate easily.

 (5) Spoon or pipe the pastry onto a baking sheet lined with baking parchment or a silicon sheet, ensuring they are spaced apart: a dessertspoon of the mixture will give large choux, whereas a teaspoon will give smaller, bite-sized choux.
 A wet finger can be dabbed over the tops to smoothen them off if you prefer.